DIVE COMPUTERS

 Some other great features your Freedive watch offers

-- Depth Alarms - set a depth alarm just in-case you go deeper than expected - ideal for bluewater hunting and equalising at depth (the latter is more used in depth training and Freedive competitions)
+- Keeping track of your buddy's dive time (use your surface time as a guide)- Depth Alarms - set a depth alarm just in-case you go deeper than expected - ideal for bluewater hunting and equalising at depth (the latter is more used in depth training and Freedive competitions)

 - Stopwatch - perfect for training.